httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 This document uses algorithms to specify parsing and serialisation behaviours, and the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} to illustrate expected syntax in HTTP header fields.
-In doing so, uses the VCHAR, SP, DIGIT, ALPHA and DQUOTE rules from {{!RFC5234}}.
+In doing so, it uses the VCHAR, SP, DIGIT, ALPHA and DQUOTE rules from {{!RFC5234}}.
 It also includes the tchar rule from {{!RFC7230}}.

 When parsing from HTTP fields, implementations MUST follow the algorithms, but MAY vary in implementation so as the behaviours are indistinguishable from specified behaviour.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.
 In some places, the algorithms are "greedy" with whitespace, but this should not affect conformance.